AzureAD/microsoft-authentication-library-for-objc/README.md

 ## Using MSAL

 ### Creating an Application Object
-Use the client ID from yout app listing when initializing your MSALPublicClientApplication object:
+Use the client ID from your app listing when initializing your MSALPublicClientApplication object:

 Swift
 ```swift